mixpanel/docs/pages/docs/best-practices/developer-environments.md

  ```
 ## When to Use Multiple Production Projects

 You can choose to send production data from multiple sources (for example, your website and mobile app) to the same Mixpanel project or to two separate projects.
-It’s up to you to determine which is best for your business, but here are a few tips to help you decide:
+It's up to you to determine which is best for your business, but here are a few tips to help you decide:

 ### Factors to Consider

 **Do you want to track and study cross-platform user behavior?**

 - For example, do you foresee leveraging either platform to convert users to another platform or contributing to the other platform's retention?
 Or is it common for users to begin a flow on your web app and complete that flow on your mobile app?
 - If so, then you probably do want to study behavior cross-platform and should send the data to the same project.
-Sending data to two different projects means you won’t be able to easily compare any behavior from the app to the website or vice versa.
+Sending data to two different projects means you won't be able to easily compare any behavior from the app to the website or vice versa.

 **Do your app and website offer fundamentally different functionality?**